SrgntBallistic/Formbot-V0/README.md

 ### Fabreeko cPIF V0.2 Printed Parts
 https://www.fabreeko.com/collections/v0/products/voron-v0-2-s1-printed-parts-by-pif?variant=43678271570175

+I found the cPIF parts pretty nice.
+I've since replaced a couple of of failed parts but I don't attribute the failures to the quality of the prints.
+More to some inherent issues in the part design

 ### EP2 Grease
 https://www.fabreeko.com/collections/v0/products/mobilux-ep2-grease

+I originally greased the rails with White Lithium lubricant but bought this and regreased them when I redid the frame.

 ### GDS Time Fan Mini Stealthburner Fan Kit
 https://dfh.fm/products/voron-mini-stealthburner-fan-kit?_pos=7&_sid=66ce4f1ac&_ss=r

+The stock fans are probably the most noticable lower quality parts of this kit.
+I found the plastic a bit brittle and the leads didn't tuck into the their slots on the body.
+This cause them to get pinched when I put them in the Mini SB.

 ## My Mods